Real Estate Witch

 How it works: Provide basic info. about your home and what you’re looking for in an agent, and the service quickly matches you up with top Florida real estate agents from name-brand brokerages – like RE/MAX, Keller Williams, and Coldwell Banker.

-Some agent matching services, like Clever Real Estate, can also potentially save you thousands on realtor commissions.
+Some agent matching services can also potentially save you thousands on realtor commissions.

-For example, Clever has pre-negotiated a flat $3,000 or 1% listing fee with its network of top agents – much lower than the average Florida listing agent commission of 2.70%.
+For example, we pre-negotiate a competitive 1.5% listing fee with our network of top agents – much lower than the average Florida listing agent commission of 2.70%.

 How to compare agents